MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-dma_common_buffer_extended_configuration_access_type.md

 ## -description

-Provides the permissions for hardware access for a common buffer being created when using a [DMA_COMMON_BUFFER_EXTENDED_CONFIGURATION](ns-wdm-_dma_common_buffer_extended_configuration.md) of type *CommonBufferConfigTypeHardwareAccessPermissions*.
+Specifies permissions for hardware access for a common buffer being created when the **ConfigType** field of the [DMA_COMMON_BUFFER_EXTENDED_CONFIGURATION](ns-wdm-dma_common_buffer_extended_configuration.md) structure is **CommonBufferConfigTypeHardwareAccessPermissions**.

 ## -enum-fields

 ### -fields CommonBufferHardwareAccessReadOnly

-Hardware will only have read access to the common buffer being created.
+Hardware has read access to the common buffer.

 ### -field CommonBufferHardwareAccessWriteOnly

-Hardware will only have write access to the common buffer being created.
+Hardware has write access to the common buffer.

 ### -field CommonBufferHardwareAccessReadWrite

-Hardware will have both read and write access to the common buffer being created.
+Hardware has both both read and write access to the common buffer.

 ### -field CommonBufferHardwareAccessMax